 Interest rates are never a "trivial issue".

-But first, let me stat that I don't trust the idea of government.
-It's the system of power that has outlived its feudal birth.
+But first, let me state that I don't trust the idea of government.
+It's the system of power that's outlived its current Constitutional form's feudal birth.
 Historical "democracies", including our own, built their societies on authority asserted by violence in the form of land expropriation, tribute, and slavery.
 Government provides violence to enforce injustice at the tip of the pen and the sword.
 The unjust assertion of absolute authority over any geographical area is how the concept of property, something that is "one's own", has been applied to the Earth.
 Why would I want to grant this system of telling people what to do and who they have to pay to be allowed in society a money monopoly?

 Addressing the juxtaposition of majoritarianism and horizontalism as natures of democracy, I think they are both accurate and both end up describing what's wrong with democracy as practiced.
 That is, systems only democratic in their vote-based system of government.
 Elections feel fair to us in a very simplistic way.
 There's nothing essentially just about making decisions about how people live by vote other than the one vote per person part of it.
 If we vote on how you ought to wear your hair, it doesn't change the fact that it's an intrusion (or invasion to use Benjamin Tucker's terminology).
 In Anarchy, State, and Utopia, Nozick creates an interesting analogy for society with a joint-stock company where we all own a share in one another that forces the reader to face what it means to vote on the decisions that shape someone else's life.
 Democracy, when indicating "shared power" exerted directly without State interference, is synonymous with anarchism.…